 • Identifying future skill gaps within the workforce;

-• Determining whether the organization has enough existing talent to meet future needs, and;
+• Determining whether the organisation has enough existing talent to meet future needs, and;

 • Highlighting the extent to which external hiring will be required to fill critical gaps.

-If your organization lacks sufficient staff to develop, or if the skills your organization needs do not lend themselves to development efforts, you may be best served to hire from outside the organization.
+If your organisation lacks sufficient staff to develop, or if the skills your organisation needs do not lend themselves to development efforts, you may be best served to hire from outside the organisation.
 Taking such an approach to quantifying talent through assessment allows you to create long-term strategies to ensure you always know how to find and deploy the right talent, whether it is sourced internally or externally.

 For example, assessment data allows you to thoughtfully plan how to best leverage your high potentials’ existing critical capabilities and expertise, while identifying development paths for those who may require further training to meet future strategic needs.